 - A document that provides a clear statement of the significance of the item, and identifies the constraints and opportunities that affect the item.
 It identifies what can be changed and the parameters for the change.
 It sets out conservation policies and management strategies to enable the significance to be retained.

-A Conservation Management Plan is generally required with a DA for items listed in the State Heritage Register.
+A Conservation Management Plan is generally required with a DA for items listed as having State heritage significance.
 It may also be required for any major development or subdivision proposals to local heritage items, or where requested by Council.

 The Conservation Plan (2000, Fifth Edition) by James Semple Kerr, is a guide to the preparation of conservation plans for places of European cultural significance.
 Hard copies are available through the National Trust on phone 02 9258 0123 or via email email@example.com

 A heritage impact statement means a document consisting of:

 (a) A statement demonstrating the heritage significance of the heritage place and its setting, and

 (b) An assessment of the impact that proposed development will have on that significance, and

 (c) Description of measures to minimise that impact.

 A Heritage Impact Statement (HIS) is expected to be provided with all DAs.
 The complexity of the HIS depends upon the nature of the work proposed.
 Download A guide to writing a HIS.